Jenna and Chris

 Inside the boathouse

 Friends and family rolling in from across the US.
-The pizza truck had pulled around back, and the first guests were already arriving with kids in tow.
+The pizza truck from New Haven had pulled around back, and the first guests were already arriving with kids in tow.

 The pizza line at sunset